IMAGINE-Consortium/imagine-legacy/README.md

 ### Installation on Ubuntu

-This is for you if you want to install IMAGINE on your personal computer running with an Ubuntu-like linux system where you have root priviledges.
+This is for you if you want to install IMAGINE on your personal computer running with an Ubuntu-like linux system where you have root privileges.
 Starting with a fresh Ubuntu installation move to a folder like `~/Downloads`: